grafana/grafana/docs/sources/alerting/set-up/performance-limitations/index.md

 This can be prevented by writing to the database periodically.
 For this the feature flag `alertingSaveStatePeriodic` needs to be enabled.
 By default, it saves the states every 5 minutes to the database and on each shutdown.
 The periodic interval can also be configured using the `state_periodic_save_interval` configuration flag.

-When periodic saving is enabled, each `state_periodic_save_interval` Grafana deletes all existing alert instances from the database and then writes the entire current set of instances back in batches in a single transacton.
+During this process, Grafana deletes all existing alert instances from the database and then writes the entire current set of instances back in batches in a single transacton.
 Configure the size of each batch using the `state_periodic_save_batch_size` configuration option.